ignasrum/zeno/doc/HOOKS.md

 directory path, wifi and online statuses (*true* or *false*) as arguments.

-A fetcher can use its standard output (resp. standard input) to send events to (resp. receive events from) *Plato*.
+A fetcher can use its standard output (resp. standard input) to send events to (resp. receive events from) *Zeno*.
 An event is a JSON object with a required `type` key.
 Events are read and written line by line, one per line.

 The events that can be written to standard output are: